-As at December 29, 2018, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 603,386 common shares, which represented approximately 0.16% of the outstanding common shares of the Company.
+As at December 28, 2019, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 574,962 common shares, which represented approximately 16% of the outstanding common shares of the Company.

-All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was a Co-Founder of GGV Capital; Mr. William A. Downe, who was the Chief Executive Officer of BMO Financial Group; Mr. Michael Motz, who was Chief Merchandising Officer and Executive Vice President at Shoppers Drug Mart prior to being appointed President at Shoppers Drug Mart; and Mr. Darren Myers who was Executive Vice President and Chief Financial Officer of Celestica.
+All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was a Co-Founder of GGV Capital; Mr. William A. Downe, who was the Chief Executive Officer of BMO Financial Group; Ms. Janice Fukakusa who was the former Chief Financial Officer of Royal Bank of Canada; Mr. Darren Myers who was Executive Vice President and Chief Financial Officer of Celestica; and Mr. Nicholas Henn who was the Vice President, Head of Strategy and Mergers & Acquisitions of Direct Energy.